acl-org/aacl-2026/_pages/calls/tutorials.md

 ## Overview

-IJCNLP-AACL 2025 invites proposals for tutorials in all areas of natural language processing, computational linguistics, and related fields of interest to our communities.
-We especially encourage submissions from early-career researchers to share their expertise and contribute to knowledge dissemination.
+**IJCNLP-AACL 2025** invites proposals for tutorials to be held in conjunction with the conference.
+We welcome proposals in all areas of natural language processing and computational linguistics, as well as in related non-CL/non-NLP areas of interest to our communities.

-Tutorials will be held December 23, 2025 in Mumbai, India, following the main conference days.
-In-person format is preferred, with hybrid format allowed under special circumstances.

-*Important Note*: At least one organizer of accepted tutorials must be present in-person in Mumbai, India.
+We especially encourage submissions from early-career researchers.

 ## Important Dates